dhana2403/GTEx_Pro/README.md

 ## **How to Use**
 1. Visit **https://multi-tissue-rnaseq.lovable.app/**
+2. Upload your raw expression data and metadata files
-2. Choose GTEx tissues and provide your genes of interest
+3. Choose tissues and provide your genes of interest
-3. Run preprocessing and download your outputs
+4. Run preprocessing and download your outputs
-4. Provide feedback inside the app to help improve the platform
+5. Provide feedback inside the app to help improve the platform

 ---